 Organizing Your Daily Life

 Working with a Candida specialist can greatly improve your symptoms, but it’s also helpful to find ways of coping with brain fog while you’re beginning your treatment.
 Cut yourself some slack on “foggy” days by reducing your responsibilities as much as possible.
-Carry around a small notebook and pen with you to jot down information that you need to remember.
+Carry around a small notebook and pen with you to jot down the information that you need to remember.
 Create multiple lists, such as a to-do list of items that must be accomplished that day and a separate list of items that can be accomplished later in the week.
-Additionally, take your time when executing tasks that require attention to details.
+Additionally, take your time when executing tasks that require attention to detail.

 How to Treat Candida Brain Fog